-Hackathons, video schools, gamification, podcasting and data visualisation workshops—these are just some of the themes and topics of the events we host.
+Hackathons, video schools, gamification, podcasting and data visualisation workshops—these are just some of the themes and topics of the events we host both in the region and in Prague.
 We recognise that the tried and tested methods of activism in Eastern Europe and Central Asia are no longer as effective on their own, but can be enlivened and invigorated with data, design and technology to multiply their impact.

 Every year we host Unlock, a festival of civil tech showcasing the hottest topics, trends and developments in activism and technology in Eastern Europe and Central Asia.
 Our other annual event, CampCamp, brings together civil society with artists, designers, PR & SMM experts, influencers, podcasters, and journalists to work out creative ways to campaign and communicate effectively.